CrimVault/CrimVault-legal/index.md

 ## 3. Purchases and Payments

-ServePath offers optional premium features through in-app purchases.
+CrimVault offers optional premium features through in-app purchases.

 - All payments are processed securely via **Google Play Billing**
 - We do **not access or store**: